nattyco/software-bounty-program/README.md

 **Bounty Amount** : Is the amount to be awarded if the desired functionality reaches production on the _Target Month_.

 **To be paid in** : Is the way we intend to pay for this bounty.
-It can be in bitDubai shares, Fermat tokens or bitcoins.
+It can be in Fermat tokens or bitcoins.

 **Status** : Is the status of the bounty.
 It can be _Assigned_ if some team is already working on it, or _Not Assigned_ if nobody is working on it yet.